 - Let the sealant dry entirely before you run water through it.

 Over tightening the fitting and pipe present a damage risk.
-It is especially important to not overdo it once the fitting is threaded incorrectly because it leads to damage beyond repair.
+It is especially important not to overdo it once the fitting is threaded incorrectly because it leads to damage beyond repair.
 It’s always better to fix the thread fittings carefully without aggression to ensure they are threaded properly.